 Content marketers are often told to think like publishers, so it’s common—and strongly suggested—to use an ed cal for the same purpose, but more commonly to keep track of blog posts.

 However, for a content marketer, an ed cal can be used to keep track of ALL of your content marketing projects—not just blogs.
 With all projects displayed on a single calendar, your entire team can benefit from the efficiency of a centralized planning document.

-Here are few reasons why an ed cal is important to your content marketing practice, and how a content marketing platform (CMP) can increase its efficiency.
+Here are few reasons why an ed cal is important to your content marketing practice, and how it can increase the efficiency of your content marketing practice.

 Top benefits of using an editorial calendar

 Ideas come to life

 As the talented content marketer that you are, you’re full of ideas—they come to you as you brush your teeth, walk the dog, dream in the middle of the night (do you ever stop working!?).